 Wool felt is non-woven and made by condensing and pressing wool fibers together while they are wet.
 The result is a soft fabric with a fine and dense texture that is often used by artists and craftspeople.
 Wool felt is also used for its beauty in fashion and is a well-insulating fabric.

-Synthetic felt can be made from recycled PET plastic bottles (see above) and turned into furniture or wall paneling with an excellent acoustic performance.
+Synthetic felt can be made from recycled PET plastic bottles (see above) and turned into furniture or wall paneling with excellent acoustic performance.
 Felt can also be made into a more rugged and durable material used in construction for roofing or siding on houses.

 13. Reclaimed Wool